Gift Acceptance Policy

 Gifts Generally Accepted Without Review

 - Cash gifts are acceptable (and appreciated) in any form, including by check, money order, credit card, or online via the organization’s website.

 - Donors who wish to set up a recurring gift (e.g., monthly, quarterly, annually) are welcome to do so via the website, by sending in a reply card, or by coordinating with a member of the Development Office.
 Donors may modify, pause, or cancel recurring gifts at any time by contacting the Development Office at 410-922-2100.

 - Marketable securities may be transferred electronically to BCC’s account maintained at its brokerage firm or delivered physically with the transferor’s endorsement or signed stock power (with appropriate signature guarantees) attached.

 - All marketable securities will be sold promptly upon receipt unless otherwise directed by the Board of Directors Finance Committee.
 In some cases, marketable securities may be restricted, for example, by applicable securities laws or the terms of the proposed gift; in such instances, the decision whether to accept the restricted securities shall be made by the Gift Acceptance Committee.

 Bequests and Beneficiary Designations

-- Donors are encouraged to make bequests to BCC under their wills (by indicating a % of the estate or via a stated amount).
+- Donors are encouraged to make bequests to BCC under their wills (by indicating a % of the estate or a specific $ amount).